-How To Spot and Report Crypto Giveaway Scams
+How to Identify, Avoid and Report Crypto Scams

 This post was originally published in March 2020 and has been updated as of January 2024.

 Since its founding, Ripple and others in the industry have been monitoring and ensuring the removal of countless fake ads and posts that promise ways to earn free XRP—an open-source, decentralized cryptocurrency and the native digital asset of the XRP Ledger.
-As a trusted resource in a growing industry where trust is paramount, it’s important to Ripple to help educate consumers about these threats and how to avoid them.
+As a trusted resource in a growing industry where trust is paramount, it’s important to Ripple to help educate consumers about how to identify crypto scams, and how to avoid them.
 In support of this, here is a list of authentic social media handles of Ripple corporate accounts and some of Ripple’s executives:

 Social media has enabled misinformation to spread quickly, so it’s more important than ever to be aware and vigilant of what’s real and what’s not.
 Data from 2021 shows $2.3b worth of losses due to imposter scams were reported — a $1.1b increase from the prior year — while social media scams have cost consumers $2.7b between 2021 and 2023